xelatihy/yocto-gl/docs/yocto_gl.md

     float gamma, bool filmic = false);
 ~~~

-Save an HDR or LDR image with tonemapping based on filename
+Save a 4 channel HDR or LDR image with tonemapping based on filename.

 #### Enum resize_filter